Skip to main content

 Why session continuity matters

-Here's what dies between two "fresh" handshakes:
+Here is what gets lost between two fresh handshakes:

 tip